 You can also search for books in other locations outside of the Rutgers libraries.

 Online booksellers or consolidated catalogs can be great places to locate additional books.
-Rutgers Libraries may still have these books; therefore, once you locate a book using external sources, use QuickSearch to search the Rutgers Libraries catalog for that specific title.
+Rutgers Libraries may still have these books; therefore, once you locate a book using external sources, use QuickSearch to search the Rutgers Libraries for that specific title.

-Rutgers, The State University of New Jersey, an equal access/equal opportunity institution.
-Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers web sites to: firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback Form.
+Rutgers is an equal access/equal opportunity institution.
+Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to firstname.lastname@example.org or complete the Report Accessibility Barrier / Provide Feedback form.